dollabs/pamela/doc/PAMELA.md

 (maintain (= door "open") :bounds [2 30]
      (do-lots-of-stuff-possibly-involving-the-door))
 ```
+* *Execution*: **TBD**: A straightforward implementation of this it to monitor the condition, returning a failure if the condition is ever violated.
+However, this leaves the condition in a violated state (not the intention).
+A better option would be to check the `:post` condition for every statement execution to ensure compliance.
+However, this has two problems:
+	* This assumes that all commands have correct and comprehensive `:post` conditions
+	* This requires that the condition is maintained across *Dispatcher* instances (which is quite possible, since there is only one BSM instance running).

 ## **soft-maintain** [Not yet supported] [Not yet supported by parser and IR]
  * *Description*: Execute the statement `fn` one time.
 While doing so, the condition `cond-expr` **can** be violated.
 However, at the completion of executing the statement `fn`, the condition `cond-expr` must be true.